 Children are placed with carers who are equipped with the necessary training, skills and knowledge to provide good quality care.
 Children are confident that training will be tailored to support foster carers meet the child's identified needs.
 Foster carers training needs will be continually assessed in order to ensure that children are being provided with up to date and relevant individualised care.

-Examples of information and evidence that will be reviewed and how this will be done
+Some examples of information or evidence that may be reviewed and how this will be done

 The provider facilitates the inspector's observation of any support groups or training sessions for foster carers.